taravancil/taravancil.com/content/about/index.md

 a peer-to-peer Web browser, and [Hashbase](https://hashbase.io), a cloud peer service for files hosted with the Dat protocol.

-Before Blue Link Labs, I worked at Cloudflare where I helped build their [Apps platform](https://cloudflare.com/apps/), and before that I spent time at the [Recurse Center](https://recurse.com), an amazing community for programmers.
+Before Blue Link Labs, I worked at Cloudflare, where I helped build their [Apps platform](https://cloudflare.com/apps/), and before that I spent time at the [Recurse Center](https://recurse.com), an amazing community for programmers.

 I'm passionate about re-decentralizing the Web.

 ## Stay in touch

 I'm @taravancil on [Twitter](https://twitter.com/taravancil), [GitHub](https://github.com/taravancil), [Instagram](https://instagram.com/taravancil) and pretty much everywhere else.

+I hang out in #beakerbrowser and #dat on freenode.
+Drop by and say hello!